mrob-dev/Oblique-Strategies-1975/README.md

 These famous cards have been used by many artists and creative people all over the world since their initial publication.

 This simple HTML/JS page allows the user to be presented with a random card drawn from the deck by clicking on a button.

+A live version of the site is accessible here: https://robinsonmatthew.github.io/Oblique-Strategies-1975/